 (1) It is compulsory for Synod members to attend Synod meetings.

-(2) If members of Synod are prevented from attending a meeting of Synod or a meeting of a committee of which they are members, Church Council, Synod Council or the chairman of the committee is to be notified.
+(2) If members of Synod are prevented from attending a meeting of Synod or a meeting of a committee of which they are members, Church Council, Synod Council or the chair of the committee is to be notified.

 (3) All Synod members shall record their attendance in an attendance register provided for that purpose.
 Members leaving a session prior to its conclusion are to inform Synod Council thereof.